rikhuijzer/SIRUS.jl/paper/paper.md

 The algorithm converts a large number of trees to a small number of rules to improve interpretability.
 This tradeoff between model complexity and interpretability comes at a small performance cost.

-To evaluate the performance of SIRUS, we have compared it to a linear model, a decision tree [@sadeghi2022decisiontree], and the XGBoost [@chen2016xgboost] gradient boosting algorithm.
+At the time of writing, we have compared SIRUS to a linear model, a decision tree [@sadeghi2022decisiontree], and the XGBoost [@chen2016xgboost] gradient boosting algorithm.
 We have used SIRUS.jl version 1.2.1, 10-fold cross-validation and present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets and measures:
 Titanic [@eaton1995titanic] with Area Under the Curve (AUC), Breast Cancer Wisconsin [@wolberg1995breast] with accuracy,